Laksh-Aggarwal/dubai-real-estate-dashboard/README.md

 # 🏙️ Dubai Real Estate Intelligence Dashboard

-## 📌 Project Overview
+## 📌 About This Project

-This project presents a comprehensive **Power BI dashboard** analyzing Dubai's real estate market.
-The goal is to provide actionable insights for **investors, real estate agents, and policymakers**.
+I built this Power BI dashboard to explore how Dubai’s real estate market behaves across different locations, property types, and price ranges.

+Instead of just creating visuals, my goal was to understand **what actually drives property prices** and how someone (like an investor or agent) could use that information to make better decisions.

 ---

-## 🎯 Objectives
+## 🎯 What I Wanted to Find Out

-* Analyze property prices across locations
-* Understand distribution of property types
-* Evaluate investment opportunities using price trends
-* Provide interactive filtering for deeper insights
+While working on this dataset, I focused on answering questions like:

+* Which locations in Dubai are the most expensive?
+* Does a bigger property always mean a better value?
+* How does price vary across different property types?
+* What kind of properties dominate the market?

 ---

-## 📁 Dataset Description
+## 📁 Dataset Overview

-The dataset includes:
+The dataset includes key real estate attributes such as:

 * Location
 * Price
-* Bedrooms
-* Bathrooms
+* Bedrooms & Bathrooms
-* Size (sqft)
+* Size (in sqft)
 * Property Type
 * Developer
 * Year Built